When Is the Best Time to Buy Car Insurance?

 Another good time to shop around for a policy is when a major violation falls off your driving record or you've decided to raise or lower your coverage amounts.

-Whether you've experienced a life event or you're doing an annual review of your coverage, here are some steps to help you ensure you get the best rate possible:
+Whether you've experienced a life event or you're doing an annual review of your coverage, here are some steps to switch car insurance and help you ensure you get the best rate possible:

 - Use a comparison tool.
 It's best to obtain a quote from at least three to five insurance providers.
 But going through the online quote process with each one individually can be time-consuming.
 With services such as the Experian auto insurance comparison tool, you can get personalized quotes from multiple insurers with a single form, saving you time and making it easier to compare options side by side.